What is a deceased assets search

 • Certainty Will Search to help you locate the latest Will by searching the 10 million Wills held in the National Will Register.

 • A liability search to identify any debts or liabilities.
+A statutory credit report is free with both Equifax and Experian.

 Remember, conducting a thorough deceased assets search is crucial for ensuring the proper administration of the estate and fulfilling legal obligations.
 If you have specific questions, it’s best to consult with a probate practitioner.